|

 object code will work to sort an array of any type; most compiler

-vendors only provide the object code to qsort()
+vendors only provide the object code to qsort(), and

 the programmer just needs to know its specification to use it.